toomuchio/dns_accuracy_and_performance/README.md

 * The path to your resolver is also important (number of hops / what networks its going through / general latency).

 # TODO
-- [ ] Linux support, just needs a check that mtr is installed
 - [ ] v6 support??
 - [ ] Add more resolvers
 - [ ] Add more CDNs tests